zpchavez/towerfall-slack/README.md

 1. tf-watch-stats

-    Run this to start watching for changes to your tf_saveData file.
-Every time you've finished a match, a file called `liveStats` in the tf_saveData directory will be updated.
-By default it will delete any existing liveStats file, but you may use the `-a` or `--append` flags to instead append to the existing file.
+    Start watching for changes to your tf_saveData file.
+Accepts three options:

+    * `-f` or `--save-to-file` - Save match data and accumulated summary data to a file
+    * `-d` or `--save-to-db`   - Save match data to the database
+    * `-a` or `--append`       - If using the `-f` option, append to the existing file instead of overwriting it

+    If no options are provided, the script will save changes to a file, overwriting it if it already exists.
+    If you wish to save match data to a database, you must first run `tf-db-configure`.

 1. tf-post-stats